 You will need: a set cards from ‘Play’ for each child

-Briefly tell the group the Ascension story (you could read it from Acts 1:1–11 or from a Bible storybook).
+Briefly tell the group the ascension story (you could read it from Acts 1:1-11 or from a Bible storybook).
 Jesus’ friends had gone into the city of Jerusalem and were waiting.
 Jesus had told them he would send the Holy Spirit to them.
 They waited on Friday, and on Saturday and on Sunday and on Monday and on Tuesday and on Wednesday and on Thursday and on Friday and on Saturday.
 How long were they going to have to wait?
 They were puzzled.
 Show the ‘straight’ mouth card.

 Sunday came around again, the day when they remembered Jesus had come alive again – the first day of the week!
 This Sunday was a special festival, Pentecost, the festival celebrating that the wheat had been harvested.
 Pentecost was also the festival when everyone remembered that God had given Moses the Ten Commandments.
 All Jesus’ friends had gathered together in one large room.
 They were still waiting.